Transit Fitting#

 )

-sampler.run(jax.random.PRNGKey(1), t, yerr, y=y)
+sampler.run(jax.random.PRNGKey(1), time, yerr, y=y)

 Checking our posterior samples#